eslint/rfcs/designs/2019-move-to-async-api/README.md

 The original `CLIEngine.getErrorResults()` static method receives an array of lint results, then extracts only the messages, which are error severity, then returns the results that contain only those.

-This method just changed the arrays to async iterables because this method is sandwiched between `executeOnFiles()` and formatters.
+This method just changed the arrays to async iterables because this method is sandwiched between `lintFiles()` and formatters.

 ```js
 const { ESLint } = require("eslint")